Blaqnificent/alx-system_engineering-devops/0x03-shell_variables_expansion/README.md

-Readme file for Shell init  files, variables and eexpansions

 0 - Script creates an alias with name: ls and value: rm * 01 - Script prints hello user, where user is the current Linux user.
 02 - Script adds /action to the PATH. /action